squeaky-pl/pystacia/doc/source/introduction/overview.rst

 Behind the scenes
 =================

-Pystcia uses :term:`ImageMagick` :term:`DLL` to perform its operation.
+Pystacia uses :term:`ImageMagick` :term:`DLL` to perform its operation.
 Specifically :term:`MagickWand` API is used which is contained in `libMagickWand.so`, `libMagickWand.dylib` or `libMagickWand.dll` depending on the platform used.
 Pystacia searches for the library in several places starting